FALL 2022 ACADEMY

 To perform the duties of State Trooper, an applicant must demonstrate good judgment, thoroughness, conscientiousness, common sense, motivation, and enthusiasm for the job.
 Troopers must be dependable and willing to get involved in order to help deal with the problems of today's society.
 Troopers must be able to assume responsibility, make decisions often under pressure, work without supervision, follow orders, function in physical danger, act under pressure, communicate well, and combine physical and mental resources.

 Duties and Responsibilities - A Delaware State Trooper performs the following duties of patrol, investigation, troop duties, maintenance activities, and special assignments:

 The duties of a trooper may become unpredictably hazardous and require acute use of senses to discern various stimuli of danger.
 Troopers typically operate alone, and backup assistance is frequently not immediately available.
 Troopers are often required, without preparation, to run long distances, traverse rough terrain quickly, climb obstacles, remove injured or unconscious people from harm's way, engage in physical confrontations using offensive and defensive tactics to subdue combative individuals, and to effect forceful arrests.

-The Delaware State Police will be hosting their How to Succeed in the DSP Hiring Process Seminars for applicants of the 99th Recruit Class.
+The Delaware State Police will be hosting How to Succeed in the DSP Hiring Process Seminars for all active applicants.
 The seminar is not mandatory; however applicants are encouraged to attend to learn more about the Delaware State Police and the hiring process.